Frequently Asked Questions

 The Court will hold a Final Approval Hearing on June 18, 2025, at 9:00 a.m. before the Honorable Gloria M. Navarro, II at the Lloyd D. George Federal Courthouse, 333 Las Vegas Blvd.
 South, Las Vegas, Nevada 89101.
 At this hearing, the Court will consider whether the Settlement is fair, reasonable, and adequate and decide whether to approve the Settlement and Class Counsel’s Application for the Attorneys’ Fees, Costs, and Service Awards.

 If there are objections that were filed by the deadline, the Court will consider them.
-If you file a timely objection, and you would like to speak at the hearing, the Court will also listen to you or your lawyer speak at the hearing, if you so request.
+If you filed a timely objection, and you would like to speak at the hearing, the Court will also listen to you or your lawyer speak at the hearing, if you so request.

 Note: The date and time of the Final Approval Hearing are subject to change without further notice to the Settlement Class.
 The Court may also decide to hold the hearing via video conference or by telephone.
 Any updates will be posted here, so you should check this website to confirm the date and time of the Final Approval Hearing has not changed.